 - What takes even the most security-enhanced school to the next level?

-This active shooter training for schools, teachers and schools staff encompasses the most important solutions mentioned above and is designed to give teachers and staff the confidence needed in order to protect and defend students in the event of an intruder, active shooter or killer, or other terrorist attack.
+This active shooter training program for schools encompasses the most important solutions mentioned above.
+The training provides school staff the confidence needed in order to protect and defend students in the event of an intruder, active shooter, or other terror attack.

 The active shooter training for schools program is offered in a variety ways to meet every schools’ needs.

-We encourage schools to assess their current safety procedures, and then challenge themselves through our active shooter training for schools and their staff.
+We encourage schools to assess their current safety procedures and training for their staff.
+Then, visit our sign up page for more information about our programs.

 What Makes Our Active Shooter Training For Schools Program Outstanding

-As experts in this field, we provide schools with proven strategies for empowering staff and eliminating feelings of weakness, inferiority, or helplessness in the face of violent intruders and active killers.
-Our team of current law enforcement officers, current and retired military personnel, and mental health experts provide a wide range of experience as it applies to school safety.
+We provide schools with strategies for empowering staff to eliminate feelings of helplessness in the face of violent intruders.
+Our team of current law enforcement officers, retired military personnel, and mental health professionals apply their knowledge to these training programs.

-What carries our team to the upper echelon of mastery on this subject is our instructors.
-They have been selected not only for their experience as current, certified law enforcement officers, but we have chosen the ones who have firsthand experience working in local schools developing emergency lockdown drill procedures, providing feedback for drills, changing policies to improve police response to schools and attending valuable trainings.
-Our team’s experience, combined with a calm, assuring and deliberate approach is unparalleled to any other active shooter training for schools in the nation.
+Our instructors make our program outstanding.
+They have been selected for their experience as officers and their firsthand experience working with schools.
+They possess experience in developing emergency lockdown drill procedures, providing feedback for drills, changing policies to improve police response to schools and attending valuable school administrator trainings.
+Our team’s experience, combined with a calm, yet deliberate approach is unparalleled to any other active shooter training for schools in the nation.